Randolph Turpin: Business dealings and bankruptcy

 Turpin bought The Great Ormes Head hotel with his business partner Leslie Salts.
-The business never made money and Salts pulled out leaving Turpin to run it on his own.
-It became a drain on his resources and was eventually sold in 1961 prior to Turpin being made bankrupt.
+The business never made money and It became a drain on his resources and was eventually sold at a loss in 1961, prior to Turpin being made bankrupt.
 He had been advised not to go ahead with the investment by his manager because he didn't believe that Salts was trustworthy.

 Turpin had been free and easy with his money when in his prime.
-His attitude towards money was that it was for spending and that as he had earned it he could spend it as he pleased.
+His attitude towards money was that it was for spending and that as he had earned it, he could spend it as he pleased.
 However, he took this philosophy too far and failed to keep track of his spending.
 In addition, he became a soft touch for anyone with a hard luck story and gave money away or lent it to people whom he considered to be his friends.
 Turpin once said "I am really a most illiterate man about money."
-During the course of his career he is estimated from records kept by his manager, to have grossed in the region of £300,000.
-Which would be the equivalent of £7,000,000 in today's money when re-valued by the rate of inflation.
+During the course of his career he is estimated from records kept by his manager, to have grossed in the region of £150,000 Which would be the equivalent of £4,000,000 in today's money when re-valued by the rate of inflation.

 Prior to the second Robinson fight the system had been that an accountant dealt with the financial matters and his manager countersigned cheques for Randolph to withdraw money from his boxing earnings.
-However, after the second Robinson fight he said that he wanted to take control of his own finances and his manager obliged.
+However, after the second Robinson fight.
+He said that he wanted to take control of his own finances and his manager obliged.
 His manager said that he tried to impress upon Randolph that boxing was a short career and that he should put some money away, so that he would have something to fall back on when his career was over.
 However, he wouldn't take notice and continued spending money at a prodigious rate.

+His problems with the Inland Revenue (HMRC) started after the second Robinson fight.
+He had been paid in cash for his share of the film rights for televising the fight.
+He didn’t declare this amount to HMRC and gave the money to one of his contacts for safe keeping.
+When he went back to the person to get his money, they wouldn’t give it to him.
+Furthermore, they reported him to HMRC for tax evasion.
+He couldn’t take legal action against the person to recover his money because he had not declared it as income for tax purposes.